Deckle edge: History

-With the appearance of smooth edges in the 19th century, the deckle edge slowly emerged as a status symbol.
+The term derives from the German word Deckel ("cover" or "lid"), referring to the removable frame on a papermaking mould that produced the characterostic rough edge.With the appearance of smooth edges in the 19th century, the deckle edge slowly emerged as a status symbol.
 Many 19th-century presses advertised two versions of the same book: one with edges trimmed smooth, the other a higher-priced deckle version.
 This suggested the deckle book was made with higher-quality paper, or with more expensive methods.
 This tradition carried forward into the 20th and 21st centuries.
 Modern deckle edges are produced by a purpose-built machine to give the appearance of a true deckle edge by cutting a smooth edge into patterns.
 Ironically, the apparent value of a deckle edge is, in part, the impression that it is handmade, an inherently greater expense than mass-production.

 However, there remain many papermills worldwide, such as Arches paper and Hahnemühle, that still make hand-made paper with natural deckle edges; these are often used by artists for their unique properties, texture, colors, or other appeal or fit to their artistic vision.
 Many fine art works or digital prints therefore have natural deckle edges.